rbreslow/the-bootstrap-approach/README.md

 In [Performance of Light Aircraft](https://arc.aiaa.org/doi/book/10.2514/4.103704), Dr. John Lowry provides a methodology, The Bootstrap Approach, for quantifying the performance of single-engine piston aircraft.

-It's called The Bootstrap Approach because you start off flight testing for your plane's drag coefficient and take a few measurements.
-Then, you use these few constants (see the [dataplate](the_bootstrap_approach/dataplate.py)) to determine everything you could want to know about your aircraft's performance in any conditions.
+It's called The Bootstrap Approach because you start off flight testing for your plane's drag coefficient and by taking a few measurements.
+Then, you use this information (see the [dataplate](the_bootstrap_approach/dataplate.py)) to determine everything you could ever want to know about your aircraft's performance under any conditions.

 This repository contains the beginnings of a Python representation of Dr. Lowry's work that I used to model performance data for my 1981 Piper Dakota.